fochlac/mui-feedback-dialog/README.md

 FeedbackDialog takes 5 props:
 * `open` [boolean]: whether the dialog is shown or not
 * `onClose` [function]: callback to close the dialog
+* `useScreencapture` [boolean=false]: whether to use screencapture or dom-to-html.
+Also controls whether the `screenshotInfo`-info box will be displayed.
 * `onSubmit` [function]: callback on submit with the feedback object:
 ```
 {